Extradition To Utah

 What is the process to obtain the Utah Governor’s Requisition?

 The process to return a person to Utah when that person is charged with a crime in Utah, the prosecuting attorney must present to the governor his written application for a requisition for the return of the person charged.
-The application for a requisition must state:
+The Utah Extradition lawyer will help with the application for a requisition which must state:

 - the name of the person so charged;